Tanzania Cultural Safari & Zanzibar

 Day 9: Monduli – Arusha

 Early wake up today to milk the cows with the Maasai ladies.
 After breakfast you go fetch water with the ladies and learn how they carry the water buckets on their heads.
-Later you visit a traditional Maasai doctor and experience how he uses plants to cure different diseases.
+Later you visit a traditional Maasai doctor and experience how he uses plants to cure different diseases, then drive to Tulia hotel for lunch and a short siesta.
+In the afternoon you will visit mama Chris home and join her to prepare your dinner.
+Today you will participate in preparing your dinner (great opportunity to learn about African cuisine).
+After your dinner with this Tanzanian modern family you will be transferred to Tulia hotel for diner and overnight.
 After lunch you drive to a local market in Arusha to buy some food that you can eat today.
 The owners of a Home Stay welcome you later this day.
 There is time for a shower and a little rest.
 During dinner time you can interact with this family and prepare dinner together.
 This is a great opportunity to learn about cooking African dishes.
 Dinner and overnight will be at a Home Stay.
 We choose a safe and clean home stay for you.

 Day 10: Zanzibar